CLARIAH/tool-discovery/API_USAGE.md

 $ curl --header "Accept: application/ld+json" -L https://tools.clariah.nl/frog
 ```

+Alternatively, and with the same end-result, you can fetch any of the `*.codemeta.json` files listed at <https://tools.clariah.nl/files/>.

 A graph of all data can also be obtained, this will contain a `@graph` field under which all
 `SoftwareSourceCode` instances can be found in expanded form: